"Game recognize game, and you lookin' kinda unfamiliar right now!"

 - Anyone familiar with The Get Along Gang who watches this pilot for an aborted revival of the series will probably find themselves planting some Epileptic Trees regarding how little Portia Porcupine may have possibly betrayed the original Gang sometime in the past 60 years and is now organizing a new Get Along Gang either to atone for her previous sins or to facilitate a plan against the "common foe" the theme song speaks of...or both.

 - In Wolverine and the X-Men, Cyclops is turned into basically the sum of all the bad qualities Wolverine used to have before they made him a Canon Sue (right down to being easily pushed to Ax-Crazy, causing a lot of collateral damage in one episode while raving like a madman.)
 When he can be bothered to do something other than angst over Jean being missing, his role is "the one who's always wrong so Wolverine can be right."
+This results in the perfect paragon that is this incarnation of Wolverine being given Cyclops' leadership role in the premiere.
 Alternate explanation: the writers were simply taking in all of the Flanderization Cyclops has gone through over the years (the nigh-constant Wangst over Jean and his disconnection from the team) and leaving out a fair portion of his honest Character Development that has made him a proper team leader.

 - In Ben 10: Omniverse, Gwen and Kevin are much different when they return than they were when they left in the first episode, making Rook look like a more compatible sidekick to Ben in the process.